 For more information about SEND in our school please read the SEND Information Report below, which can be downloaded.
 In addition the school Accessibility Plan and a SEND Guide for Parents can be accessed here.

 Rochdale's Local Offer

-Rochdale's Local Offer for children with Special Educational Needs and Disabilities (SEND) outlines various forms of support to help your child and is available to view below.
+Rochdale's Local Offer for children with Special Educational Needs and Disabilities (SEND) outlines various forms of support to help your child and is available by clicking on the link below.

 Rochdale Borough Council and NHS Heywood, Middleton and Rochdale offer a number of social and leisure short break opportunities for children with disabilities.
-These services can and how you can access them are listed in the document available for download
+These services can be accessed through the following link:

-If you need support with child’s emotional health and wellbeing then NHS Pennine Care operate a service called ‘#Thrive’.
-Please download the leaflet for details about how to access this service
+If you need support with your child’s emotional health and wellbeing then NHS Pennine Care operate a service called ‘#Thrive’.
+Details about this service can be found using the link below:

 Who can I contact for further information or if I have any issues or concerns?